damianhakert/damianhakert.github.io/source/strategy/index.md

 1. A highly available GitLab.com that feels fast and has little downtime.

-2. [Free CI runners for everyone ](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322)for at least as long as our Azure and DO credits last.
+2. [Free CI runners for everyone](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322) for at least as long as our Azure and DO credits last.

-3. Foster leadership that stresses radiating knowledge in code, documentation and blog articles.
+3. Foster leadership that stresses radiating knowledge in code, documentation, and blog articles.

 4. Continuous Deployment of master to GitLab.com via packages.

-5. Solutions for performance measurement, logs and errors that ship with EE.
+5. Solutions for performance measurement, logs, and errors that ship with EE.

 ## Partnerships 2016

-1. Most partnerships are not public but people working at GitLab Inc. can find them in the 'Partnerships' Google Doc
+1. Most partnerships are not public but people working at GitLab Inc. can find them in the 'Partnerships' Google Doc.

-1. We'll hire a Strategic Relations Manager
+1. We'll hire a Strategic Relations Manager.

-1. The reseller partnerships are espacially important here.
+1. The reseller partnerships are especially important here.

 1. We also want to get shipped as official Debian package.